 Once we reached the other side of the room, we used the table saw to cut down the width of the planks.
 Then we just followed the same process of attaching them to the ceiling.

 The last thing we did was to paint the planks with BM White Dove, in the pearl formula.
-We will be adding trim where we left the 3/8 inch gaps, but we have to wait until all of the upper cabinets are installed.
+The trim will be the finishing touch to cover the 3/8 inch gap we created, once all the cabinets are installed.

-Our total cost for our new plank ceiling ended up at around $320 for the planks and the caulk.
+Our total cost for our new plank ceiling ended up at around $320 for the tongue and groove planks and the caulk.
 We already had all the other supplies, including the ceiling paint.

-Because we’ve gotten a ton of emails asking where we got the planks, I wrote a separate post to share the source, here.
+Because we’ve gotten a ton of emails asking where we got the planks, I wrote a separate post and shared the source for the pre-primed tongue and groove planks.